-Louisiana Department of Wildlife and Fisheries (LDWF) Enforcement Division agents cited nine subjects in Terrebonne Parish for alleged oyster violations on April 8.
+Louisiana Department of Wildlife and Fisheries Enforcement Division agents working Terrebonne Parish cited nine men for alleged closed season shrimping last week.

 While on patrol around 2:30 a.m. on July 31 agents found three shrimp boats using skimmer nets during the closed season.

 Agents cited Jeremy Bourg Jr., 19, of Chauvin, and John N. Bourg, 48, of Houma, for using skimmer nets during a closed season and seized 1,782 pounds of shrimp.
 Adrian J. Lovell, 30, of Houma, and Rich J. Verrett, 49, of Houma, were cited for using skimmer nets during a closed season and 200 pounds of shrimp.
 Agents also cited Shawn M. Parfait, 40, of Houma, and Kent J. Guidroz, Jr., 33, of Dulac, for using skimmer nets during a closed season and seized 36 pounds of shrimp.

 On Aug.
 1 at 1:30 a.m. agents cited Roy C. Marris Jr., 57, of Westwego, Glenn A. Barrett, 22, of Gretna, and David J Jeblonski, 25, of Marrero, for using skimmer nets during a closed season and seized 614 pounds of shrimp.
 Marris was also cited for failing to have running lights.

 Using skimmers during a closed shrimp season brings a $400 to $950 fine and up to 120 days in jail.
 Failing to have running lights brings up to a $50 fine and up to 15 days in jail.